JustinToribio/Pose-Estimation-ML-Unity/README.md

 * However, there’s a trade-off: the animation becomes slower and lags behind the actual video.

 * A higher frame filtering setting will create more smoothing, but also more slowing and lag.
 A good range seems to be around 3-10.

+#### Min Confidence

+* Min confidence is the confidence threshold the pose estimator needs to exceed in order to render the key point.
+For example, a setting of 70 means that the pose estimator will only render the key point if it believes there is at least a 70% probability that the prediction is accurate.

+* Having too high a threshold can cause the animation to become unstable, as key points and the lines connecting them vanish between frames, because the predictions didn’t meet the confidence threshold.

+* Thus, lowering the threshold can create a more stable animation (less vanishing key points), but also increases the probability of rendering inaccurate key points.

+* However, it’s important to note that a low confidence prediction doesn’t NECESSARILY mean it will be inaccurate.
+The pose estimator will always choose the key point prediction it has the MOST confidence in, out of all of the options it has to choose from.
+Even if that maximum confidence is only 30%, it doesn’t necessarily mean the prediction will be wrong, it just means the predictor isn’t as certain as when the confidence is higher… the prediction COULD still be right.
+Therefore, the downside of having too low a threshold (POSSIBLE inaccurate key point predictions) may not be as significant as the downside of having too high a threshold (almost definite vanishing key points).

+* I recommend calibrating this to the highest setting possible before too much instability in the animation starts to occur.